 Unfortunately the Chase 5/24 rule does seem to apply to the Ink Preferred Card, so you’ll only want to apply for it if you haven’t opened more than five new card accounts in the past 24 months.
 If you are in that situation, it’s all the more reason to get this card first, so you’ll be eligible for that bonus.

-The new Ink Business Preferred Card offers a fantastic welcome bonus of 80,000 points, and all kinds of benefits that make the card a keeper, including a great points earning structure and purchase protection.
+The new Ink Business Preferred Card offers all kinds of benefits that make the card a keeper, including a great points earning structure and purchase protection.
 As of now Chase isn’t allowing product changes to the card, so the only way to acquire it is to outright apply and be approved for it.
 Assuming you haven’t opened more than five card accounts in the past 24 months, I’d seriously consider applying for this card.